 Add to Selection item in button RMB-menu.

-Grab a handler in bottom-right of any button with Thumbnail to resize it.
-Text buttons resizing is coming in future.
+Grab and move a handler in the bottom-right of a button to resize it.

 Align submenu to align or stack buttons together

 Match submenu to match buttons size or background color.
 The button on which the submenu was called will be a reference for size or color.

 Select the buttons you want to copy or move to a different shelf and use

 Transfer Buttons command from Fly-out menu (or Bottom menu for CC2013)